NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/reference/index.md

 Hardhat Network allows you to send transactions impersonating specific account and contract addresses.

-To impersonate an account use the this method, passing the address to impersonate as its parameter:
+To impersonate an account use this method, passing the address to impersonate as its parameter:

 ```tsx
 await hre.network.provider.request({